vincentcox/Red-Teaming/guides/RF-ID.md

 pm3-> hf search
 ```

+Useful mifare classic 1k read commands:
+hf search
+hf 14a reader -> reads basic info like uid
+hf 14a info -> same as reader but more info is given
+hf mf cgetblk --blk 0 -> reads raw hex from block 0, which is the manufacturing block.
+Contains UID followed by the BCC which needs to be correct!

 ### Writing UID to card
 Below is an example to write to a mifare classic 1k card (gen 1a):
 ```